 Frank’s father Henry moved to Bowness-on-Windermere in 1886 and started a business at St. Martin’s Studio on Lake Road, ultimately trading as Herbert & Sons.
-(Note Frank standing outside in this photo and the glass roof which is still there.)
+(Note Frank proudly standing outside in this photograph and also the glass roof which is still there.)

-Frank ran the business with his brother Louis.
+Frank ran the business with his elder brother Louis.
 In World War One, Frank served as a motorcycle despatch rider with the Border Regiment in India and Mesopotamia, whilst Louis was a photographer in the Royal Naval Volunteer Reserve, Royal Naval Air Service and Royal Air Force. – The Review journal, 2008/09.